 There’s pretending it’s not winter, and then there’s outright denial.
 Aba, a Mediterranean spot in the West Loop, encourages this second strategy.
-It has a rooftop patio with covered and heated clear domes you can reserve if you want to sit outside - but if sitting in a life-sized snow globe makes you uncomfortable, the inside of the restaurant has so much foliage that you can pretend you’re in Fern Gully.
+It has a partially enclosed rooftop patio with heat lamps, fire pits, and blankets - but if sitting outside in sub-zero temperatures doesn’t sound appealing, the inside of the restaurant has so much foliage that you can pretend you’re in Fern Gully.
 If only the people who drive five miles an hour on Lake Shore because they see one flurry could be as deep in denial as you are.

 Yes, the specialty at this American restaurant in Bridgeport is duck.
 And yes, this is another spot with a dome, so you can sit inside while you’re technically also outside.
 If you’re wondering the difference between doing this and just eating in your car, it’s that the dome has better food and fewer empty Starbucks cups.
 Plus, it has a fancy name - “The Duck Chalet.”
 You can reserve it for groups of four to eight people, with dinner and brunch packages starting at $55-$75 per person.